Diophantine Geometry over Groups IX: Envelopes and Imaginaries

+Starting with $\Gamma^i_D$ we collapse the subgraphs of groups that are associated with the subgroups $R^i_t$. i.e., we are left with a graph of groups with vertices stabilized by the groups $R^i_t$ and the QH vertex groups in $\Gamma^i_D$.
+We start by constructing a graph of groups $\hat \Delta_i$ by adding to this (collapsed) graph of groups two vertex groups and several edge groups.

+One of the vertex groups that we add to $\hat \Delta_i$ is stabilized by the completion $G_P=<d_1^i,p>$ in $Tduo_i$.
+The other vertex group is stabilized by the completion $G_Q=<d_2^i,q>$ in $Tduo_i$.
+The vertex that is stabilized by $G_P$ is connected to the vertices that are stabilized by each of the vertex groups $R^i_t$ by an edge that is stabilized by $RP^i_t$.
+The vertex that is stabilized by $G_Q$ is connected to the vertices that are stabilized by each of the vertex groups $R^i_t$ by an edge that is stabilized by $RQ^i_t$.

+To construct $\Delta_i$ from $\hat \Delta_i$, we fold each of the edge groups that are stabilized by the edge groups $RP^i_t$ and $RQ^i_t$, and replace them with the vertex groups $R^i_t$ that contain them.
+The obtained graph of groups that we denote $\Delta_i$, contains two vertex groups, that are stabilized by $<G_P,e_2>$ and $<G_Q,e_1>$, and possibly some QH vertex groups from $\Gamma^i_D$.
+It contains cyclic edge groups that are connected to the QH vertex groups, and several edge groups that are stabilized by the edge groups, $R^i_t$.
+By construction, $<p>$ is a subgroup of one of the vertex groups in $\Delta_i$, and $<q>$ is a subgroup of the other vertex group in $\Delta_i$.

-Recall that the subgroup $<f,p,q>$ is the image of one of the limit groups, $Ipr_1,\ldots,Ipr_w$, and it does not factor through a free product in which $<p>$ is contained in one factor and $<q>$ is contained in another factor.
-Hence, if both subgroups $<p>$ and $<q>$ are non-trivial in $Tduo_i$, then $<f,p,q>$ intersects non-trivially some conjugates of the edge groups in the graph of groups $\Delta_i$, i.e., those edge groups that correspond to edge groups or vertex groups in $\Gamma^i_D$, or abelian star edge groups.
-In this last case it intersects non-trivially conjugates of abelian star vertex groups in $\Delta_i$.
-Let $V_i^1,\ldots,V_i^f$ be the conjugacy classes of intersections between the subgroup, $<f,p,q>$, and all the edge groups in $\Delta_i$, and between $<f,p,q>$ and conjugates of the abelian star vertex groups in $\Delta_i$.
+Recall that the subgroup $<f,p,q>$ is the image of one of the limit groups, $Ipr_1,\ldots,Ipr_w$, in the duo limit group $Tduo$, and it does not factor through a free product in which $<p>$ is contained in one factor and $<q>$ is contained in another factor.
+Hence, if both subgroups $<p>$ and $<q>$ are non-trivial in $Tduo_i$, then $<f,p,q>$ intersects non-trivially some conjugates of the edge groups in the graph of groups $\Delta_i$.
+Furthermore, if it intersects a QH vertex group in $\Delta_i$, either it intersects it in a finite index subgroup, or the intersection is of infinite index, and it has to be a free product of conjugates of (cyclic) subgroups that are contained in boundary subgroups of the QH vertex group, i.e., subgroups that are contained in conjugates of the edge groups in $\Delta_i$.